-I have always believed in God, ever since I was a little girl.
-And it’s not something I learned, or that my parents taught me about, I just somehow knew in my little girl heart that there was God, and that he loved me and I could talk to him.
+I have always believed in God since I was a little girl.
+And it’s not something I learned, or that my parents taught me about, I just somehow knew in my little girl heart that there was God, that he loved me and I could talk to him.

 I don’t consider myself religious, and I certainly didn’t grow up that way.
-Sure, my parents dressed me and my three brothers up on Sundays and loaded us in the car for church, but not because of their faith.
+Sure, my parents dressed me, and my three brothers, up on Sunday morning and loaded us in the car for church, but not because of their faith.
 Back then it was just what “good” families did on Sundays.

 In his enthusiasm, he made attempts to share his thoughts about salvation, redemption and forgiveness with all four of his teens, but we mocked him behind his back, and tried as best as we could to tune him out.
 But one day, two of my brothers came home from a night of partying in San Francisco and told my father that they knew they needed to be saved.

 My father had no experience with leading people to the Lord, especially since he had yet to have even done that for himself.
 I don’t think he had ever even prayed.
 So he called a local church for help, without even knowing what to say or what to ask.
 Within a short time, a very tall 20-something youth pastor named Steve Savelich walked in the door and had everyone in my family praying, crying, and turning their lives over to God.

 I could write a book about that transition and the journey we’ve all been on in the last thirty or so years.
 Instead, I’ll just share that I have seen miraculous transformations in my family because of a simple belief that God is who He says He is, and the understanding that we are forgiven, blameless and shameless because of what Christ did on the cross.